poetaster/pisound-prynth/README.md

 Button scripts for the pisound raspberry pi audio card running on prynth supercollider with setups and scripts

-PLEASE NOTE, prynthhas a much more recent (2019) release and I've not yet been able to test everything.
+PLEASE NOTE, prynth has a much more recent (2019) release and I've not yet been able to test everything.
 The image I note below is still available, but the new version offers a good deal more, especially if you are interested in the prynth hardware.
-If not and primarilly in pisound + super collider, you're good with this approach, you now.
-I'm working on it :)
+If not and primarilly in pisound + super collider, you're good with this approach.
+I'm working with it :)

 # Introduction

 Most of this is ad hoc, experimenting with the prynth system on a rasbperry pi 3 with a pisound audio card.
-The prynth system currently is based on supercollider 3.9 with a web front end featuring supercolliderjs ... you got.
+The prynth system currently is based on supercollider 3.9 with a web front end featuring supercolliderjs.
 Light weight direct control of sclang with websockets....

 Find the pisound audio card at https://blokas.io ... buy it.
 It's a high quality, reliable card.
-The images for general use (puredata) are augmented by a complete moddep images.
+The images for general use (puredata) are augmented by complete moddep images.
 It's great!

 You can find the prynth image (I'm using the 2017-09 image) here: https://prynth.github.io/create/downloads.html

-Please note, this is usable, very much so, but a new image is due in the next month which addresses a bunch of issues.
-Most of those issues are of no concern to me:)

 # Contents
 The thing works remarkably well :) What this repo contains: